croct-tech/plug-js/docs/patch.md

 Most operations require specifying the path to the target attribute.
 The path format is similar to the way you are already used to access nested structures in JavaScript.

-For objects and maps, you should use the `object.property` notation, for example:
+For objects and maps, you should use the `object.property` notation:

 ```js
 patch.set('address.street', '5th ave');